open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.2/deployment/upgrade/upgrade-prerequisites.md

 OpenMetadata stores everything in the database, so indexes can be recreated directly from the UI.
 We will show you how in the [Post-Upgrade Steps](/deployment/upgrade#reindex).

+### Helm Chart Values

+- Added a new key `openmetadata.config.database.dbParams` to pass extra database parameters as string format, e.g., `useSSL=true&serverTimezone=UTC`.
+- Removed the entry for `openmetadata.config.database.dbUseSSL`.
+You should use `openmetadata.config.database.dbParams` instead.
+- Updated the ElasticSearch Helm Chart Dependencies to version 8.5.1

 ### Query Entity

 The Query Entity now has the `service` property, linking the Query to the Database Service that it belongs to.
 Note